A lower bound of the crossing number of composite knots: Maximal sphere systems and -surgery

-We will mainly consider the manifold pair having the form $(M,A)$, where $M$ is a connected compact $3$-manifold embedded in $S^3$ whose boundaries are all spheres, and $A$ is a compact $1$-manifold embedded in $M$ so that $\partial A=A\cap\partial M$.
-We require that each component of $\partial M$ contains exactly two points in $\partial A$, and $A$ can become a knot if we add an arc in each component of $\partial M$ connecting the two points.
-The knot does not depend on the choice of arcs in $\partial M$, since in a sphere two arcs with common boundary are isotopic relative to the boundary.
-Let $\widehat{A}$ denote the knot.
+In this section, we define maximal sphere systems of $K$ and an operation called $D^2$-surgery.
+We mainly consider the manifold pair having the form $(M,A)$, where $M$ is a connected compact 3-manifold embedded in $S^3$ whose boundary is a union of 2-spheres, and $A$ is a compact 1-manifold properly embedded in $M$.
+So we have $A\cap\partial M=\partial A$.
+We require that $A$ intersects any component of $\partial M$ in exactly two points, and if we add an arc in each component of $\partial M$ connecting the two points, then $A$ becomes a knot.
+This knot does not depend on the choices of those arcs in $\partial M$, since in a 2-sphere, any two arcs with common boundary are isotopic relative to the boundary.
+Below we use $\widehat{A}$ to denote this knot.